dotnet/docs-maui/docs/user-interface/controls/tableview.md

 - `Root`, of type `TableRoot`, defines the child of the <xref:Microsoft.Maui.Controls.TableView>.
 - `RowHeight`, of type `int`, determines the height of each row when `HasUnevenRows` is `false`.

-The `HasUnevenRows` and `RowHeight` properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.
+The `HasUnevenRows` and `RowHeight` properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 The value of the `Intent` property helps to define the <xref:Microsoft.Maui.Controls.TableView> appearance on iOS only.
 This property should be set to a value of the `TableIntent` enumeration, which defines the following members: